ds300/derivablejs/README.md

 Drawbacks?
 Benchmark this shit.

 \* Well, the fact that a GC-esque mark-and-sweep algorithm is being used to propagate change in a FRP-ish value graph is novel, I'm pretty sure.
 I did a lot of digging.

+\*\* Potentially-wasteful recomputations are a necessary side effect of fully automatic memory management.
+In normal usage, however, they should be extremely rare.

 ## Model